tksh164/displayscope/README.md

 If you don't need Displayscope anymore, you can uninstall it from "Apps & features" in the Settings or "Uninstall a program" in the Control Panel.

+## Notes

+- Displayscope prevents the screen from going to sleep during the external display showing.
+If you want to go to sleep on your PC, move back to the selection screen of the screen.

 ## Building from source

 ### Build environment requirements